hncheung23/phone-plan-demo/README.md

 # phone-plan-demo

-following the json format\
+-following the json format

-title, price and fields are required\
+-title, price and fields are required

-make sure the structure of fields are the same among all the plans\
+-make sure the structure of fields are the same among all the plans

 ```json
 {
   plans: [